 - In 2011, 3% of working age people declared themselves being permanently sick or disabled – just over 3,000 people.
 12% of the population declared a limiting long-term illness.
 Both of these figures are below the England and Wales average.

-- Oxford has a high rate of hospital admissions for self-harm (290 per 100,000), which is significantly worse than the national average.
+- Oxford has a high rate of emergency hospital admissions for intentional self-harm (estimated 266.2 per 100,000), which is significantly worse than the national average.

 - At 3.8%, the percentage of recorded diabetes of those aged 17 and over in Oxford is amongst the lowest in England (3.3% being the lowest)